PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 ### Refactor

-We said we were making a Bitcoin wallet but we have not mentioned them so far.
-We've been using `u64` because they're a good type for counting things! `u64` is fine in terms of the way it works but it's not descriptive.
+We said we were making a Bitcoin wallet but we haven't mentioned Bitcoin so far.
+We've been using `u64` because it's a good type for counting things! `u64` works fine functionally but it's not descriptive.

 Rust has a feature called [type alias](https://doc.rust-lang.org/book/ch20-03-advanced-types.html#creating-type-synonyms-with-type-aliases) which allows us to create a new name for an existing type.
 This is useful when you want to give a more meaningful name to a type, or when you want to create a type that is more specific than the original type.

-The another way we can think of is using [new type pattern](https://doc.rust-lang.org/book/ch20-02-advanced-traits.html#using-the-newtype-pattern-to-implement-external-traits-on-external-types) which is a wrapper around the existing type.
-This is useful when you want to add some domain specific functionality on top of existing types and hide internal implementation details.
+Another approach we can consider is using the [new type pattern](https://doc.rust-lang.org/book/ch20-02-advanced-traits.html#using-the-newtype-pattern-to-implement-external-traits-on-external-types), which is a wrapper around an existing type.
+This is useful when you want to add domain-specific functionality on top of existing types and hide internal implementation details.

 For now, let's use type alias to make it simple.